 The unfortunate death of the Hip-Hop artiste Ilerioluwa Oladimeji Aloba (a.k.a Mohbad) and the unfolding story has only accentuated the moral crisis that peeked in our society about a decade and half ago.

 There is a lot to be worried about.
-The moral fabric of our society appears to be in tatters,
+The moral fabric of our society appears to be in tatters, and the critical stakeholders are either ignorant and/or unmindful of the imminent consequences or are queerly unperturbed.

 The greatest asset any nation will thrive in is its Human Resources, particularly the QUALITY of its young and active population.
 The question to ask is, “What is the quality of the young demographic in Nigeria today?”
 The answer is obvious.
 A demographic that glorifies cultism, hedonism and gangsterism as the fad.
 A demographic that is largely high on both organic and synthetic drugs (Molly, loud, skushi, ice, colorado, skunk, rohypnol, etc.) and with little or zero regard for industry and good character is looming cannon fodder.